 Shortly after Trolley Square opened as a shopping mall in the 1970s, Lagoon Corporation began running an arcade there.
 Newspaper articles referred to it as both the Trolley Arcade & Amusement Center and Trolley Square Arcade & Amusement Center.
-There was also a nondescript mention of a Trolley Electronics & Amusement Company around the time this arcade was completed, but I’ve found no information about whether or not it was the same establishment.
+Ads in the late ’70s call it Trolley Games.
+There was also a nondescript mention of a Trolley Electronics & Amusement Company around the time this arcade was completed, but I’ve found no confirmation that it was the same establishment.
 The arcade opened in December 1974.
-At least as one person remembers it being “above Pizza Hut”.
+At least one person remembers it being “above Pizza Hut”.
 That would mean it was probably located on the second floor of what would later become the Hard Rock Cafe (and what is now Poundcakes and the Wiseguys Comedy Club).
 However, a visitor to the site remembers it this way:

 “I remember that the arcade used to occupy both floors of that space, and the downstairs had a shooting gallery with all the usual sorts of neat stuff, like the hanging pans that would buck off the wall when you shot them, the piano player that would play a bit of a tune when you shot at him, etc.”

 With Lagoon’s Penny Arcade simultaneously operating at the park, I have to wonder if some of the machines were used at both arcades at different times.
 It should be noted that other non-related arcades have been in business at Trolley Square over the years besides Lagoon’s.

 Another arcade operated by Lagoon Corp. opened in Sugar House in early 1975.
 As of July of that year, three others were planned in Ogden and Salt Lake City, but the ad below from 1979 shows the only locations in Trolley Square and Liberty Park.